 - leg fashion

 Testing fire safety

-To prove the fire safety of clothes, you have to test it.
+To prove the fire safety of clothes, you must test it.
 You have to use the European testing method EN 1103 (Textiles - Fabrics for apparel - Detailed procedure to determine the burning behaviour).
-Fancy dress costumes for children up to 14 years old are tested with a different method: EN 71-2 (Safety of toys - Part 2: Flammability).
+Fancy dress costumes for children up to 14 years old are tested with a different method: EN 71-2 (Safety of toys - Part 2: Flammability)